tensorflow/io/tensorflow_io/ignite/README.md

 Using this ability we can calculate gradients on the nodes the data is stored on, reduce them and then finally update model parameters.
 It allows to avoid data transfers between nodes and thus to avoid network bottlenecks.

-Apache Ignite uses horizontal partitioning to store data in distributed cluster.
+Apache Ignite uses horizontal partitioning to store data in distributed clusters.
 When we create Apache Ignite cache (or table in terms of SQL), we can specify the number of partitions the data will be partitioned on.
-For example, if an Apache Ignite cluster consists of 10 machines and we create cache with 10 partitions, then every machine will maintain approximately one data partition.
+For example, if an Apache Ignite cluster consists of 10 machines and we create a cache with 10 partitions, then every machine will maintain approximately one data partition.

 Ignite Dataset allows using these two aspects of distributed neural network training (using TensorFlow) and Apache Ignite partitioning.
 Ignite Dataset is a computation graph operation that can be performed on a remote worker.
-The remote worker can override Ignite Dataset parameters (such as `host`, `port` or `part`) by setting correstondent environment variables for worker process (such as `IGNITE_DATASET_HOST`, `IGNITE_DATASET_PORT` or `IGNITE_DATASET_PART`).
-Using this overriding approach, we can assign a specific partition to every worker so that one worker handles one partition and, at the same time, transparently work with single dataset.
+The remote worker can override Ignite Dataset parameters (such as `host`, `port` or `part`) by setting correspondent environment variables for a worker process (such as `IGNITE_DATASET_HOST`, `IGNITE_DATASET_PORT` or `IGNITE_DATASET_PART`).
+Using this overriding approach, we can assign a specific partition to every worker so that one worker handles one partition and, at the same time, transparently work with a single dataset.

 ```python
 >>> import tensorflow as tf